NREL/EnergyPlus/design/FY2021/NFP-901AppendixCShadingControl.md

 ## Example File and Transition Changes

-An example file using this shading control option shall be added, or this shading control option can be implemented in an existing example file. **Need to make a decision**
+Instance of this new shading control method will be added to the existing window testing idf `WindowTests.idf`.
+No transition change is expected.

 ## References